-- ► Target company is in the index and the acquiring company is not. - ► Target company is not in the index, but the acquiring company is. - ► Target and acquiring companies are both in the index.
+- × Target company is in the index and the acquiring company is not. - × Target company is not in the index, but the acquiring company is. - × Target and acquiring companies are both in the index.

-Exhibit 4 M&A Categories Corporate Action Details Divisor Change Merger Implementation is determined on a case-by-case basis.
+Exhibit 4 M&A Categories

+Corporate Action Details Divisor Change Merger Implementation is determined on a case-by-case basis.
 Yes An acquisition is funded by cash.
 Only acquiring company is in the index.
 Yes Target company is dropped.
 Only target company is in the index.
 Yes No change is made to the acquirer.
 Both acquiring company and target company are in the index.
 Yes An acquisition is funded by stock or stock and Only acquiring company is in the index.
 Yes cash.
 Only target company is in the index Yes Target company is dropped.
-Source: Morningstar.
-Doth acquiring company and target company are in the index Voo
+Share change and a possible free float factor change is made for the acquirer.
+Both acquiring company and target company are in the index.
+Yes